Skip to content

 {{- end }}

-Multiple namespaces📜
+Multiple Namespaces📜

 For this use case, refer to the gitlab runner implementation.
 In this pattern, a given chart may be deployed into one or more namespaces.
 However, you may only want to enable to control of additional network policies in a certain subset of those namespaces.
 In these cases, it is sufficient to extend the conditional at the top that checks for the flag in the values: